-Down syndrome is a genetic disorder, which is caused due to trisomy 21 ie. by the presence of a third, extra copy of chromosome 21,which is characterized by mongoloid facies, developmental abnormalities and mental retardation & hypotonia.
-It is the most common & the best known chromosomal syndrome in humans.
+Down syndrome is a genetic disorder, which is caused due to trisomy 21 ie. by the presence of a third, extra copy of chromosome 21, which is characterized by mongoloid facies, developmental abnormalities and mental retardation & hypotonia.
+It is the most common & best known chromosomal syndrome in humans.

-- Incidence in general population is 1 in 600 to 800 live births but the incidence among all conspectuses is more than double this frequency because more than half are spontaneously aborted during early pregnancy.
+The incidence in the general population is 1 in 600 to 800 live births but the incidence among all conspectuses is more than double this frequency because more than half are spontaneously aborted during early pregnancy.

-- 1896 Smith attempts to treat Down syndrome with drug (Thyroid hormone extract) for the first time.
+1896 Smith attempts to treat Down syndrome with the drug (Thyroid hormone extract) for the first time.

-- 1920 The “Eugenics Scare” leads to a massive residential institution construction programme.
+1920 The “Eugenics Scare” leads to a massive residential institution construction program.
 Many of those institutionalized were persons with Down syndrome.1940s â€“

-- 1950s world war II heigtens awareness that the human rights of vulnerable people must be establised & protected.1959 – Lejeune and his associates discover that Down syndrome is a chromosomal disorder.
+1950s world war II heightens awareness that the human rights of vulnerable people must be established & protected.1959 – Lejeune and his associates discover that Down syndrome is a chromosomal disorder.

-- 1982 – The case of baby Doe leads to a new application in rehabilation Act of 1973, establising the right of new born children with Down syndrome to customary medical care.
+1982 – The case of baby Doe leads to a new application in the rehabilitation Act of 1973, establishing the right of newborn children with Down syndrome to customary medical care.

 These may be divided into factors that are basically endogenous and factors that are basically environmental or exogenous.

-EXOGENOUS : Prenatal diagnosis – prenatal diagnostic procedure like Amniocentesis and chorionic villus sampling have been used for chromosomal study.
+EXOGENOUS: Prenatal diagnosis – prenatal diagnostic procedures like Amniocentesis and chorionic villus sampling has been used for the chromosomal study.

-Use of oral contraceptives around the day of conception, as opposed to other times or duration of ingestion has been proposed but again there is no clear picture.
+The use of oral contraceptives around the day of conception, as opposed to other times or duration of ingestion, has been proposed but again there is no clear picture.

 Vaginal spermicides, smoking, alcohol and seasonal variations all remain unproven culprits.